HimanshuLab/SCI-VCF-docs/mkdocs/docs/installation.md

 ![github_download_image](img/github_zip_download.png)

-**Step 2: Extract the files in your computer.**
+**Step 2: Extract the files on your computer.**

-This will create a foler in you computer called SCI-VCF-main.
+This will create a folder in your computer called SCI-VCF-main.
 Open that folder.

 **Step 3: Launch SCI-VCF**